openlookeng/hetu-core/hetu-docs/en/admin/reliable-execution.md

 ## Detection

-Error recovery is triggered when communication between the coordinator and a remote task fails for an extended period of time, as controlled by the [`query.remote-task.max-error-duration`](properties.md#queryremote-taskmax-error-duration) configuration.
+Error recovery is triggered when communication between the coordinator and a remote task fails for an extended period of time, as controlled by the [`Failure Recovery handling Properties`](properties.md#Failure Recovery handling Properties) configuration.

 ## Storage Considerations